Home Remedies for Lower Back Pain

 4. Wear Supportive Shoes

-While wearing high heels and flip-flops is popular, wearing these types of shoes on a regular basis will have a cumulative effect on the spine.
-The high heels throw your spine out of alignment, while flip flops offer zero support.
+While wearing high heels and flip-flops is popular, doing so regularly can have a cumulative effect on the spine.
+High heels throw your spine out of alignment, while flip-flops offer zero support.
 In addition, some people naturally overpronate.
-Supportive footwear is a good way to provide better alignment and support for your spine, especially if you do a lot of walking or standing for long periods of time at work.
+Supportive footwear can help improve alignment and support your spine, especially if you do a lot of walking or standing for long periods of time.

 5. Get a New Mattress

-If your mattress is too old, chances are it’s no longer providing any support to your back.
-There are many factors that determine which type of mattress is best for you, such as firmness and whether you are a side or back sleeper.
+If your mattress is too old, it’s likely no longer providing any support for your back.
+There are many factors that determine which type of mattress is best for you, such as firmness and whether you sleep on your side or back.
 If you’re often waking up with aches and pains and your mattress is close to a decade old, do some research on good mattresses for back support.

 Request an Appointment at The Orthopedic Clinic Today